cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ---

-Money can be added to Qredo network through a deposit transaction, and can leave the network through a withdraw transaction.
+For a deposit transaction, users can add money to a whitelisted external Bitcoin address that is linked to your fund.
+Once added to a whitelisted address for a fund on Qredo, it is safely stored on the Qredo blockchain as a transaction allowing any custodial policies of the fund to be applied.
+The money in the fund is liquid and ready to be transfered to another Qredo user if required.

+To withdraw, you send money out of a fund on Qredo to an external Bitcoin address.
+When sent to a whitelisted address, the money becomes available on the underlying blockchain, and is no longer subject to the custody policies and ownership rights of the Qredo network.
+Qredo gives you the flexibility of adding money back on to the network at a later point in time.

+Any crypto and capital markets participant, such as an institution, investor, or trader, can withdraw money as part of their investment activities.

 Deposit Money
 -------------

-For a deposit transaction, money is automatically added to a whitelisted external Bitcoin address which is linked to your fund.
 The default fund and asset that you have set up includes a deposit address, which is the Bitcoin wallet address that is linked to a Qredo fund.

-When money is added to a whitelisted address for a fund on Qredo, it is safely stored on the Qredo blockchain as a transaction allowing any custodial policies of the fund to be applied.
-The money in the fund is liquid and ready to be transfered to another Qredo user if required.
+However, any fund that you create is linked to a deposit address.

 ## View Deposit Addresses